LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Do I need to own my own Apple computer?

-You no longer need to own an Apple computer - see [Browser Build](../gh-actions/gh-overview.md).
+You no longer need to own an Apple computer - see [Build with Browser](../gh-actions/gh-overview.md).

 If you chose [Build with *Mac*](../build/overview.md), then you still don't **have** to own an Apple computer, but you do need to at least borrow one - or you can build using a virtual Mac if you have a PC with Intel chips (see next section).